inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 include e.g. journal articles, datasets, posters, videos, images, software and more.
 Some properties of resources:

-- A resource may exists in one or more versions.
+- A resource may exist in one or more versions.
-- A resource version has its own persistent identifiers and bibliographic metadata (e.g. title, publication date, creator list etc may be different between versions).
+- A resource version has its own persistent identifiers and bibliographic metadata (e.g. title, publication date, creator list etc. may be different between versions).
 - All versions of a resource should be accessible and editable.